IAmJSD/gemsky/README.md

 Clearsky's repo.
 This will have more information in the future.

+The Clearsky user used for anonymous authentication is `anonymousauth@webscalesoftware.ltd`.
+If this user is signed up and has a Bluesky user connected, it will be used for logging in.
+If not, the ability to anonymously view/embed posts will be removed.
+You can just sign up to this user locally in development.

 ## Mission
 Feature full ATProtocol Client with A11Y Compliance and Usability at its heart